Freenove/Freenove_ESP32_S3_Display/docs/source/fnk0104/codes/xiaozhi/AI_Voice_Assistant_Based_on_XiaoZhi_AI.rst

 .. image:: ../_static/imgs/AI_Voice_Assistant_Based_on_XiaoZhi_AI/AI70.png
     :align: center

-When you see the following screen, it means your ESP32-S3 has successfully connected to your WiFi network.
+When you see the following screen, it means your Freenove ESP32-S3 Display has successfully connected to your WiFi network.

 .. image:: ../_static/imgs/AI_Voice_Assistant_Based_on_XiaoZhi_AI/AI71.png
     :align: center